jaccomoc/jactl/docs/_posts/2023-12-21-switch-expressions.md

 By specifying an identifier you can create a binding variable that binds to that part of the structure in the expression being switched on (hence the term _destructuring_):

-For example, we can match a list and extract the first element of the list into a variable `a`:
+For example, we can match a list or map and extract different elements of the list or map:
 ```groovy
 switch(x) {
   [a,2]         -> a + a  // a will be bound to first element of list if second element is 2